Scores - AMIR:

 A particular institution’s decision in response to an examinee’s score will not necessarily be the same as another institution’s decision in response to the same score.

 Reporting scores to institutions and examinees & requests for re-evaluation

 NITE’s Scoring Department deals with requests to report examinees’ results to institutions and requests to re-evaluate answer sheets.
 We recommend making these requests by logging on to the website with your personal information, where you will be able to access the following services:

 Academic institutions handle applications on the basis of scores reported to them directly by NITE.
 Each institution is required to use the scores only as part of their own admission process.

-Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion and Ariel University within 45 days of the test date.
+Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion, Ariel University and the Open University of Israel within 45 days of the test date.
 Your scores will also be reported to the other institutions that you selected on the registration form.
 The institutions to which NITE can report scores are listed here.

 NITE will only report scores to the institutions listed above.

 After registration, you may request that your score be reported to other institutions in addition to those you already requested, prevent it being reported to one or more universities (including the Technion), or request a report by email, NITE recommends doing so by logging on to the website or through the downloadable Reporting Scores to Institutions form.
 Save the form to your computer and send it as an email attachment to the Scoring Department, email@example.com or by fax to 02-6754765.
 If you do not receive an acknowledgment, please contact the scoring department by telephone the day after submitting the request in order to confirm that your request has been received.